Associate Director / Studio Lead

 I believe that architects have a responsibility of kaitiaki or guardianship of the way buildings both public and private interact with the community.

-Craig has over a decade of experience working in commercial and multi-residential projects.
+Craig has over 18 years of experience working in commercial, multi-residential, healthcare, residential and Infrastructure projects.

-For almost 11 years prior to joining TOA, Craig worked at Klein Architects where he specialised in all aspects of medical architecture.
-This has given him experience in complex projects from master planning through to concept design, all the way through to documentation and construction.
+Prior to joining TOA, Craig worked at Klein Architects where he specialised in all aspects of medical architecture.
+This has given him experience in complex projects from master planning to concept, all the way through to documentation and construction in the health sector.

 Craig also has a passion for new and innovative building technologies including prefabrication.
-His keen interest in cross laminated timber has been translated in it being used extensively in the design of his own house in Grey Lynn which won both an NZIA award and the supreme award at the Timber Design Awards.
+His keen interest in cross laminated timber has been translated in it being used extensively in the design of his own house, completed in 2018, in Grey Lynn which won both an NZIA award and the supreme award at the Timber Design Awards.

 - 2005 Bachelor of Architecture, University of Auckland